UNDP Climate Promise

 • Co-organised Africa Climate Week 2023 (4-8 September, Nairobi, Kenya), and supported the first-ever Africa Climate Summit, held in parallel.

-• Contributed to the NDC Partnership’s 2023 Raising Ambition Through Partnership webinar series.
+• Co-organised the NDC Partnership’s 2023/24 Raising Ambition Through Partnership webinar series (ten webinars to date).

-• The Monthly Promise email newsletter has over 2700 subscribers.
+• The Monthly Promise email newsletter has over 3100 subscribers and a circulation list of over 21,000.

 • The award-winning Dear World Leaders campaign (www.dearworldleaders.org) was exhibited at the UN General Assembly (twitter.com/…).